 - Mesos master on port

-- Slaves should appear in the slaves tab
+- Agents should appear in the agents tab

 - Spark applications should appear in the frameworks tab